About the Pool

 - The Pool has created its own coverage documents to meet the specific needs of the counties.

-- The coverage documents are reviewed annually for needed coverage enhancements based on claim issues or specific member needs.
+- These coverage documents are reviewed annually for needed coverage enhancements based on claim issues or specific member needs, as well as for clarity and to ensure coverage is not needlessly duplicated across sections.

 - Rates may also be reduced through upfront discounts and other considerations as determined by the Board of Trustees.